Maths Mutt HOME

 2

-A couple is formed by two unlike forces of equal magnitude which are not acting along the same line.
+A couple consists of two equal and opposite parallel forces not acting along the same line.

 Example